Joniald/Squid_Trimer/README.md

 # Squid Trimer.
 This is a project where we study the dynamic of three coupled SQUID's.
-All programs are in master branch.
+All programs are in master branch. fac_omega and lambda_omega are the parameters space and have been split into different files for a faster calculation in a cluster.